-The Graduate Program in Biomedical and Pharmaceutical Sciences (to be rebranded as Pharmaceutical Sciences and Drug Design in Fall 2016) provides advanced training in basic and translational research within the pharmaceutical sciences.
+The Graduate Program in Pharmaceutical Sciences and Drug Design provides advanced training in basic and translational research within the pharmaceutical sciences.
 Students receive training at the interfaces of medicinal chemistry, molecular pharmacology, pharmacokinetics, pharmacodynamics, and toxicology.
 The program offers M.S. and Ph.D. degrees to develop pharmaceutical scientists for careers in the academia, pharmaceutical and biotechnology industries, as well as governmental agencies.
 Active area of investigation include: designing and developing of novel therapeutics, exploiting small molecules to understand protein structure and function, identifying drug targets and biomarkers of disease pathogenesis and progression, and optimizing pharmaceutical therapies to improve efficacy and safety.

 Faculty from multiple departments and colleges have joined together to offer exciting opportunities for training and research that is relevant to understanding the structure and function of the central nervous system, as well as how it is altered in neurological and neurodegenerative diseases.
 Graduate students in the Neuroscience Graduate Program may obtain M.S. and Ph.D. degrees and work with faculty from a number of campus departments.
 The Center for Structural and Functional Neuroscience is also a key component of the NGP, serving as a resource to both faculty and students.
 Neuroscience faculty study the molecular physiology of transporters and receptors, signal transduction mechanisms in normal and injured neurons, neurodegenerative pathways, cellular mechanisms of secretion, cell differentiation, cancers of the CNS, and the neural basis ofbehavior.